topdata-software-gmbh/topdata-webservice-connector-sw6/manual/10-installation.en.md

 TopData provides you with:

 - API User-ID
-- API Key
+- API Password
-- API Salt
+- API Security Key

 ### Demo Credentials

 If you want to test the plugin with demo credentials, you can use the following:

 - API User-ID: 6
-- API Key: nTI9kbsniVWT13Ns
+- API Password: nTI9kbsniVWT13Ns
-- API Salt: oateouq974fpby5t6ldf8glzo85mr9t6aebozrox
+- API Security Key: oateouq974fpby5t6ldf8glzo85mr9t6aebozrox